 And we’re going to find a few ways to flip them.

-When flipping data, do keep in mind that you often lose your initial data; this is what happens when sorting.
-So, you will want to save your progress before you start to change things.
-Luckily, Google Sheets has a lot of ways to revert to a previous state if you mess up!
+When flipping data, keep in mind that sorting often overwrites your initial data.
+Save your progress before you start to change things.
+Luckily, Google Sheets makes it easy to revert to a previous state through version history if you make a mistake.

 Now, let’s take a look at how to flip data in Google Sheets.